tomwebean/Bootcamp-LaunchBase/README.md

 ## Features
 [//]: # (Add the features of your project here:)
-This app features all the latest tools and practices in mobile development!
+As mais recentes ferramentas utilizadas no LaunchBase

-- :u6708: **Javascript** — A JavaScript library for building user interfaces
+- :u6708: **Javascript**

 ## Getting started
 Describe here the way to use/install your project